FLClab/pySODA/README.md

   - Two- or three-channel super-resolution microscopy images.
 The analysis will run on all combinations of two channels.

 ## Contents:
-  - `run_SODA`: This is the script to execute in order to run the SODA analysis.
+  - `run_SODA.py`: This is the script to execute in order to run the SODA analysis.
 Parameters are also set within this file.
-  - `steps_SODA`: This file contains the SODA analysis pipeline.
+  - `steps_SODA.py`: This file contains the SODA analysis pipeline.
-  - `wavelet_SODA`: This file implements the base functions for the segmentation and the SODA statistical analysis.
+  - `wavelet_SODA.py`: This file implements the base functions for the segmentation and the SODA statistical analysis.
   - `example_image`: An example two-color STED image is provided to test the algorithm.
   - `example_output`: The pySODA output of the example image.
 Parameters are specified in the `output_info` text file.